-Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact Wo ould the project: a.
-Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? $\boxtimes$ b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ C. Disturb any human remains, including, those interred outside of dedicated cemeteries? $\boxtimes$
+Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact Wo Would the project: a.
+Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5? \boxtimes b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes C. Disturb any human remains, including, those interred outside of dedicated cemeteries?